josancamon19/self-attention-pytorch/03-tf-from-scratch-kaggle-guide/README.md

   - Self: The sequence "attends to itself", each word attens all other words in input
   - Cross: Q comes from one sequence, K/V from another.
 Encoder <> Decoder architecture
     - The decoder (K/V) attends the encoder outputs (Q).
+- How to determine `embedding_dim`, and `num_heads`?
+  - **Embedding dim**
+    - This is the big decision in the architecture
+    - larger dim, more complex patterns, more expensive, slower training
+    - input complexity (sentiment ~ 128-256, language modeling 512-1024, gpt-3/4 ~ 12288)
+  - **num_heads** and **head_dim**
+    - if embedding size = 512, num_heads=n, head_dim=512/n
+    - more heads, more perspectives, but each head is simpler
+    - fewer heads, less perspectives, but each head is richer
+    - each head receives a slice of the input vector
+- Why not sending the whole embedding input into each head?
+  - all heads would learn similar patterns, we want them to specialize
+  - [ ] My question here is, then when creating the embeddings, a portion of it represents different things, can that be interpreted?
+  - compute just grows absurdly, exponentially.
+  - It was tried is not better, MQA Google, GQA Llama 2
 - What's `dK`?
   ```python
   # Model hyperparameters